Alluxio/alluxio/docs/en/ufs/HDFS.md

 ```

 Then, set the under storage address to `hdfs://nameservice/` (`nameservice` is the name of HDFS
-service already configured in `core-site.xml`) if you are mapping HDFS root directory to Alluxio,
+service already configured in `core-site.xml`).
+To mount an HDFS subdirectory to Alluxio instead
-or `hdfs://nameservice/alluxio/data` if only the HDFS directory `/alluxio/data` is mapped to
-Alluxio.
+of the whole HDFS namespace, change the under storage address to something like
+`hdfs://nameservice/alluxio/data`.

 ```
 alluxio.underfs.address=hdfs://nameservice/
 ```

-### Enforce User/Permission Mapping
+### User/Permission Mapping

-Alluxio supports POSIX-like filesystem [user and permission checking]({{ site.baseurl }}{% link en/advanced/Security.md %}) and this is
+Alluxio supports POSIX-like filesystem [user and permission checking]({{ site.baseurl }}{% link en/advanced/Security.md %}).
-enabled by default since v1.3.
 To ensure that the permission information of files/directories including user, group and mode in
 HDFS is consistent with Alluxio (e.g., a file created by user Foo in Alluxio is persisted to
 HDFS also with owner as user Foo), the user to start Alluxio master and worker processes